 Industrial illness claims refer to any injury, diseases or disabilities attributed to a unique working environment due to some form of negligence.

-If you contracted some form of illness, suffered an injury or became disabled while performing your job in your workplace, you may be eligible to claim compensation.
+If you contracted some form of industrial illness, suffered an injury, or became disabled while performing your job in your workplace, you may be eligible to claim compensation.

 Industrial illnesses could include any of the following: